lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 export default Videos;
 ```

-and now we can setup some routing to allow us to switch between `Home` and `Videos`, edit `src/components/Main.js` to look like the following
+Now we can setup some routing to allow us to switch between `Home` and `Videos`, edit `src/components/Main.js` to look like this.

 ```js
 // src/components/Main.js